London, United Kingdom

-Bottom-up retailing reinvogorates the podium and activates city streets.
+Bottom-up retailing reinvigorates the podium at 25 Martin Place in the heart of Sydney’s CBD and activates city streets.

 Talk to Domenic Alvaro about Retail

-The Centre’s relationship to Martin Place creates a public plaza, drawing people into the retail, food offerings and also acts as a key address to the tower lobby.
+The precinct’s relationship to Martin Place creates a public plaza, drawing people into the retail, food offerings and also acts as a key address to the tower lobby.

-The podium comprising retail, restaurant, food court and associated public realm are important aspects in elevating the status of the MLC development.
-It is the marriage of three elements: public space, retail and commercial identity that is key to the ongoing success of the MLC Centre as an urban icon.
+The podium comprising retail, restaurant, food court and associated public realm are important aspects in elevating the status of 25 Martin Place.
+It is the marriage of three elements: public space, retail and commercial identity that is key to its ongoing success.